 The seller usually has the simpler side of the transaction, at least when it comes to modifying the contract.
 First and foremost, the seller wants to make sure that a buyer is serious and capable of following through.
 For this reason, the seller may want to require that the buyer submit a pre-approval letter with the contract.
 Also, a contract should arrive with sufficient earnest money and show that the buyer will be making a substantial down payment.
 Other concerns of the seller include:

-Lastly, if there are adverse conditions or defects known to the Seller, the Seller will want to use the contract as a means of fully disclosing these conditions, up front and in detail.
+Lastly, as to existing defects: if there are adverse conditions or defects known to the seller, the seller will want to use the contract and the Seller’s Disclosure Notice as a means of fully disclosing these conditions, up front and in detail.
 In other words, the seller never wants to be in the position of being accused of withholding such information, or minimizing it, or glossing over it.
-Get it out there, in full.
+Get it out there now in full.

 (9) Wraparounds.
-In the event the transaction is a wrap, there should be a wrap addendum that addresses pertinent details.
-Since there is no TREC or Texas Association of Realtors promulgated addendum for this, a custom addendum drafted by an attorney is needed.
+If the transaction is a wrap, there should be a wrap addendum that addresses pertinent details.
+Since there is no TREC or Texas Realtors addendum specifically for this, a custom addendum drafted by an attorney is needed.
 As is the case with assumptions and seller financing, early review and approval of legal documents is preferred.
 Again, the best way to do this is to attach the pre-approved legal documents to the sales contract itself, although this seldom occurs because the parties are usually in a rush and reluctant to pay an attorney to create documents at this early stage.
+It is still the best practice to do this whenever creative closing documents will be presented for signature at closing.
+Get ahead of this potential issue.
+Prepare these documents in advance.

 (10) “Sub2” Transactions.
-In the case of a “subject to” transaction, precise language to this effect should be included in a custom addendum to the contract since there is no TREC or TAR addendum for a sub2.
-As is the case with a special provisions addendum and a custom wrap addendum, drafting a custom sub2 addendum constitutes the practice of law.
+In the case of a “subject to” transaction, precise language to this effect should be included in a custom addendum to the contract since there is no TREC or Texas Realtors addendum specifically for a sub2.
+As is the case with a special provisions addendum and a custom wrap addendum, drafting a custom sub2 addendum constitutes the practice of law and will require the assistance of an attorney.

 As an aside, be cautioned that the TREC 1-4 contract should never be used as a substitute for a contract for deed or other executory device.
-Given changes to Section 5.061 et seq. of the Property Code, this practice, always dubious, is now out of the question.
+Given the extensive requirements of Property Code Section 5.061 et seq. relating to executory contracts, this practice (always dubious) is now out of the question.

-If a condition could reasonably affect the decision by an ordinary buyer to buy or not buy, then it should be disclosed, even if the conveyance is to be made “as is.”
+If a condition or circumstance could reasonably affect the decision by an ordinary buyer to buy or not buy, then it should be fully disclosed, even if the conveyance is to be made “as is.”
 That may mean going beyond the Seller’s Disclosure if that form does not provide sufficient scope or detail.
 Failure to do so could violate the Deceptive Trade Practices-Consumer Protection Act (“DTPA”).
-See Tex.
-Bus. & Com.
-Code §§ 17.41 et seq.
+See Bus. & Com.
+Code Sec.
+17.41 et seq..
 However tempting it may be for a seller to avoid disclosure of a material fact or condition, it is not worth risking a lawsuit that ends with a judgment for treble damages plus attorney’s fees.

 The Buyer’s Side of the Transaction